As many have requested, here are my top 5 secrets to business success!

 1. Don’t dream big

-Sounds controversial, doesn’t it?
+It sounds controversial, doesn’t it?
 Everyone else always says ‘Dream big!’
-And to a certain extent I can agree, but I also disagree.
+And to a certain extent, I can agree, but I also disagree.
 But only because sometimes our dreams can be TOO big and they can scare us, paralyse and become so ambitious that we have no idea where to start.

 Just consider this:

 You are working as a beauty therapist in a salon and one day, you dream to open your own beautiful lash salon in a busy city centre location.
 Your client base is growing, business is booming, celebrities are visiting your salon and you now have 20 lash technicians working for you.
 You only have to do eyelashes occasionally, and only when you want to.

 Sounds good, doesn’t it?
 But there are so many things to consider before this happens.
 Where do I start?
 Do I start looking for investors?
 Can I go to the bank to borrow money?
 Where do I look for lash technicians?
 How will I teach them?
 Where do I even get customers?!

 There are so many questions and fears in your head that you don’t know where to start, so it’s more likely, that you won’t do anything at all.
 You’ll just keep dreaming: ‘I’ll do it one day.’

 So my advice is, forget about your dream for now and really concentrate on your short term goals.
 Instead, focus on smaller steps:

 And slowly but surely, you’ll begin to realise how these little steps will naturally grow to the point where you’ll finally open that dream salon of yours.
 Sometimes we really don’t need to think big to go far.
 My advice – take it one step at the time.